 Ask for an agenda for meetings.
 Determine whether your presence is needed if your organization allows for the option.
 Give agendas before meetings that you’re running.
 Stick to a designated amount of time.

-"Focus is about saying No" —Steve Jobs
+"Focus is about saying No." —Steve Jobs

 10. Practice active listening

-Pay attention to what others are saying during meetings.
+Develop your listening skills by paying active attention to what others are saying during meetings.